Kauhentus/Slices.js/README.md

 # Slices.JS

 This NPM package aims to provide Golang-like array slices to Javascript.
 Array slices can be very useful when dealing with data partitioned within a flat array.
+Typescript types supported!

 # Introduction
 Example, self explanatory code.